 The national land accounts bring together information on Australia's land cover, use and value and present this information in a way that is consistent over time and space.

-The land account will enable us to understand economic activities and environmental processes take place across Australia's landscape, including urbanisation, crop and animal production, deforestation, the use of water resources and other uses of land resources.
+Presenting information this way enables better understanding of the connection between economic activities and environmental processes that take place across Australia's landscape.
+This includes urbanisation, crop and animal production, deforestation and the use of water and land resources.

-The land account can be used to inform policy and operational decision-making, with key uses including:
+The national land accounts can be used to inform policy and operational decision-making, including:

-- general environmental monitoring and evaluation, particularly of land cover, change in vegetation and understanding where and when a change has occurred;
+- environmental monitoring, including land cover, change in vegetation - helping to understand where and when a change occurred